A Review of the Umidigi Z2

 - Global Band Support: One of the biggest drawbacks of Chinese smartphones is their limited band support.
 UMIDIGI seeks to correct that by incorporating 36 supported global bands, besides 4G VoLTE support, for the Z2.

 The UMIDIGI Z2 is an impressive smartphone that delivers on parameters of good looks, advanced features, impressive performance, and affordability.
 That’s enough right boxes to check for a phone to emerge as a best-seller in its category.

 The cherry on this very enticing cake, of course, is the attractive price point.
-The Z2 arrived on the market priced at just $299.99.
-It is currently selling on Gearbest at $249.99, as part of a special flash sale.
+The Z2 arrived on the market priced at around $299.99.
 That’s certainly a lucrative price that adds to the desirability of the Z2 and Z2 Pro handsets.

 If you are looking for killer specs in a budget smartphone, UMIDIGI’s newest offering fits the bill perfectly.